tardate/LittleArduinoProjects/Electronics101/ClapSwitchKit/README.md

 ![Parts](./assets/ClapSwitchKit_parts.jpg?raw=true)

-The core of the circuit is a set-reset flip flop implemented with BJTs - similar to the [RSFlipFlop](../RSFlipFlop) project.
+The core of the circuit is a set-reset flip flop implemented with BJTs - similar to the [LEAP#061 SR Latch](../DigitalLogic/SRLatch/) project.

 A momentary pulse from the electret is amplified with Q1/Q2 and triggers the Q3/Q3 flip: